gravis-os/gravis-os/.changeset/moody-buses-sparkle.md

 "@gravis-os/crud": patch
 ---

-fix(curd): clients can pass upload fields and remain client_user_id automatically.
+fix(crud): can pass upload fields and its options.